Home Pagan symbols & customs Site search

 Hinoe-Uma is a calendar event that occurs every 60 years.
 The last was in 1966 and the next will be in 2026.

 Girls born in that year became known as 'Fire Horse Women' and are reputed to be dangerous, headstrong and generally bad luck for any husband.
-In 1966, a baby's sex could not be reliably detected before birth; hence there was a large increase of induced abortions and a sharp decrease in the birth rate in 1966.
+In 1966, a baby's sex couldn't be reliably detected before birth; hence there was a large increase of induced abortions and a sharp decrease in the birth rate in 1966.

 Why did the population growth not continue its post-war upward trend in the following years?
-The fertility rate did have a massive surge in 1967 but since few women had babies in 1966, fewer women left work that year for maternity.
-This significantly increased the proportion of working women in 1966 and may have triggered a general trend of more working women, leading to a reduction in the fertility rate and fewer babies.
+The birth rate did have a massive surge in 1967 but since few women had babies in 1966, fewer women left work that year for maternity.
+This significantly increased the proportion of working women in 1966 and may have triggered a general trend of more working women, leading to a reduction in the birth rate and fewer babies.

-There are alternative theories as to why the birth rate declined, but the superstition explanation is more fun!
-Stay tuned for the next Fire Horse year in 2026!
+There are alternative theories as to why the birth rate declined, but the superstition explanation is more fun.
+Stay tuned for the next Fire Horse year in 2026.

-According to the OECD (http://stats.oecd.org/), the annual percentage growth rate in Japan twixt 1960 and 1970 was:
+According to the OECD (stats.oecd.org/...), the annual percentage growth rate in Japan twixt 1960 and 1970 was:

 1960 0.84%